Table of contents:

 - Turn off the machine to avoid any risk of accident.

-- Turn the handwheel toward you until the needle is in the highest position.
+- Turn the handwheel towards you until the needle is in its highest position.

 - Place a piece of thick fabric under the presser foot to prevent the needle from falling into the mechanism.